 Can you imagine a world without old age?
-A world without more people who suffer from the damage of old age.
+A world without more people suffering from the damage of advanced age.

-If it never occurred to you, it might interest you to know that doctors have thought of it all right.
-Over the years, several studies on the subject have sprung up here and there around the world.
+If it has never occurred to you, you might be interested to know that doctors have actually thought about it.
+Over the years, several studies on the topic have popped up here and there around the world.

 We proceed with the study of senolytic drugs, medicines intended to combat the effects of aging - both on internal organs and on the skin.